ibmresilient/resilient-community-apps/fn_twilio/README.md

 resilient_circuits version 32 or later
 twilio version 6.21.0 or later
 ```

+## Installation
+After downloading the package from the IBM AppExchange,
+unzip to retrive the tar.gz file:

+    unzip fn_twilio-<version>.zip

+Install the package to your python library

+    pip install fn_twilio-<version>.tar.gz

+Note: for python 2 environments, following the installation instructions [here](https://github.com/gmd393/twilio/blob/master/lib/python3.5/site-packages/urllib3/contrib/pyopenssl.py)
+regarding additional python libraries to install.

+After installation, before running, you must import the customizations into your Resilient platform,

+    resilient-circuits customize -l fn-twilio

+Add the configuration settings to your app.config file:

+    resilient-circuits config -u -l fn-twilio

+Edit the app.config file, supplying the `twilio_account_sid1` and `twilio_auth_token`
+settings as well as your `twilio_src_address`.

+After installation, the package will be loaded by `resilient-circuits run`.

 ## app.config settings
 This package requires that it is installed on an Integrations server (preferably a RHEL platform) and that the resilient-circuits application is running.